adamajammary/imt3673-project/README.md

 * Ball.drag is left non-local because we want the ball physics variables in one place.

-* Block.type, .rect and .corners are left protected because classes that inherit from Block should have access if they want to use them.
+* Block.type and .rect are left protected because classes that inherit from Block should have access if they want to use them.

-* LineSegment.b is left public because it should be publically available.
-LineSegment.a for example is used accessed outside LineSegment.

 * All linter suggestions about making things package private are purposefully ignored.